The HairStory Story

 So she conducted research and transformed the stories she heard into poems for the stage.

-HairStory follows the character Aleyah as she is told to cover a topic for the news organization she works for.
-The topic, "Black Hair" seems frivolous to her at first, until the Ancestors start talking and the stories of folks with African-textured hair start to come to life.
+HairStory: Reclaiming Our Crown follows the character Aleyah as she is told to cover a topic for the news organization she works for.
+The topic, "Black Hair," seems frivolous to her at first, until the Ancestors start talking and the stories of folks with African-textured hair begin to come to life.

 TESTIMONIALS